codypearce/css-questions/README.md

 ## Examples

-Does the proximity of an element to another element have any effect on levels of specificity?
+Does the proximity elements have any effect on specificity?
+For example is 'main div' more specific than 'html div'?

 What does LVHA mean in CSS?